gravitational/teleport/rfd/0148-pinned-unified-resources.md

 > The maximum item size in DynamoDB is **400 KB**, which includes both attribute name binary length (UTF-8 length) and attribute value lengths (again binary length).
 The attribute name counts towards the size limit.

 If we assume an average resource ID is something like `db-name-1aaa8584-0e54-4c89-bec9-34f957512078`, then we can store well above 10,000 pinned resources per user.
 This is a very unlikely scenario as any amount of pinned resources over 20, lets just say for conversation sake, defeats the purpose of pinning a resource in the first place.
 We don't expect anyone to pin more than a "page" worth.
-We can still limit the resources in the backend to a total (for all clusters) of something like 500.
-This would give someone 100 pins over 5 clusters, or 25 pins over 20 clusters.
+We can still limit the resources in the backend to a total (per cluster) of something like 500.
 These are knobs we can easily turn if necessary but it seems unlikely to "deliberately" go over this cap.

 ### "What happens if a resource I have pinned becomes unavailable?"
 Similarly to the normal resource view, if a resource becomes unavailable (due to RBAC or being removed) it just won't be visible in the pinned view either.